 Step 3.
 Schedule tasks to team members based on their availability

-Now that you know which tasks need to be worked on and you’ve verified your team has the capacity to get things done, it’s time to start assigning tasks to your team based on their availability.
+Now that you know which tasks need to be worked on and you’ve verified through capacity planning that your team has the availability to get things done, it’s time to start resource scheduling — by assigning tasks to your team based on their availability.

 It’s important that you have an accurate estimate of how long these tasks will take while you're assigning them.
 Take a look back at past projects that are similar to the one you are scheduling to get an idea of how long you should allow for each task on your team's calendars.